-As we can treat so many different conditions and as everyone is unique, our proven process starts with an hour long consultation so that we can find out about you and what you want to achieve and plan and tailor the hypnotherapy programme that’s right for you.
+As we can treat so many different conditions and as everyone is unique, our proven process starts with an 90 minute consultation so that we can find out about you and what you want to achieve and plan and tailor the clinical hypnotherapy programme that’s right for you.

 How does Hypnotherapy work?

 It works by quieting the conscious mind through deep, and very pleasant(!) relaxation, which allows the clinical hypnotherapist to access the subconscious mind and to make suggestions that can remove barriers, process painful past experiences and make permanent, positive change.

 You are never asleep in hypnosis.
 Hypnosis is a state of deep relaxation in which the conscious temporarily takes a back seat and the subconscious mind comes to the fore.
 You will feel both relaxed and more alert than ever before, which is an incredible experience.
 Experts estimate that in the state of hypnosis you are between two and three hundred percent more alert than you are during normal consciousness.

 What if I don’t wake up?